 "Fish" is a catch-all word containing all non-tetrapod vertebrates; that is, all backboned animals which are not only fully aquatic, but descend from fully aquatic ancestors as well.
 Ichthyosaurs, plesiosaurs, mosasaurs and dolphins aren't fish, just because they did descend from land-living creatures (except they are... in the same way birds are dinosaurs).
 There are only two groups of fish which are still successful today: sharks and ray-finned fish.
 Not so in Prehistory, as you'll get soon.
 Lungs, what an invention!
 (1) Coelacanthus, Macropoma, and Ceratodus

 - Actinopterygians, aka "ray-finned fish" or "rayfins".
 Or, more simply, "the fish".
-They are by far the most common fish today (95% of all fish species!), but in the Dinosaur Age they were only one of the several fish groups roaming seas and freshwaters.
-The most evolved rayfins, teleosts, became widespread only in the Cretaceous.
+They are by far the most common fish today (95% of all fish species!), but in the Dinosaur Age they were only one of the several fish groups roaming the seas and fresh waters.
+The most evolved rayfins, the teleosts, became widespread only in the Cretaceous.
 Almost all modern ray-finned fish are teleosts.
-However, most familiar teleosts appeared only after the K-Pg extinction, in the Mammal Age.
-There were no goldfishes, swordfishes, seahorses, piranhas, ocean sunfishes, deep sea anglers,... in the Cretaceous (only herrings, tarpons, and few others).
-However, non-teleost rayfins were already common in the Mesozoic: among them, gars, sturgeons and their relatives.
-And then, there were things such as Leedsichthys, a Jurassic fish with no modern relatives that was as big as a large whale, maybe the greatest fish of all times. note Another non-teleost fish was Lepidotes.
+However, most familiar teleosts appeared only after the K-Pg extinction, in the Age of Mammals.
+There were no goldfishes, swordfishes, seahorses, piranhas, ocean sunfishes or deep sea anglers in the Cretaceous (only herrings, tarpons, and a few others).
+However, non-teleost rayfins were already common in the Mesozoic, among them gars, sturgeons and their relatives.
+And then, there were things such as Leedsichthys, a Jurassic fish with no modern relatives that was as big as a large whale, maybe the largest fish of all times. note Another non-teleost fish was Lepidotes.
 It was one of the most common fish, with more than 100 species that lived during the whole Mesozoic timespan.
 Similar to a carp, it was actually not related with any modern fish: its primitiveness is revealed by its heavy scales similar to an armor.
 These scales are sometimes found inside the rib cages of other animals, e.g. the fishing dinosaur Baryonyx.
 Since the Cretaceous all these early forms have been outcompeted by teleosts, which were more agile thanks to their lighter scales.
 One of the most common was Leptolepis, a sort of ancient herring.
 Perhaps the most famous Cretaceous rayfin is Xiphactinus: also similar to a herring but with teeth, it was 5-6m long (like a great white shark), and a voracious predator in competition with the giant sea reptiles of the time.
 Along with sharks and mosasaurs, fishes like this could have contributed to bring the ichthyosaurs to their early extinction.

 - Triassic and Jurassic sharks were still primitive, but with a more modern look.
 One of the most common was Hybodus, whose shape recalls a typical predatory shark but with small horns on its head.
 Other relatives became flatter and similar to a ray: Ptychodus is one example.
 If we imagine to swim in Cretaceous waters, however, we'll see sharks virtually identical to the modern ones.
 Cretoxyrhina (nicknamed "the Ginsu Shark") was very similar to a great white shark.
 It was one of the top predators of the Late Cretaceous North American inland sea, in competition with mosasaurs, plesiosaurs, and the bony fish Xiphactinus.
 But we could also encounter another kind of fish which little resembles a shark, but technically is a true shark: ray and skates.
 They appeared in the same time of the commonly intended "sharks", and also little changed their anatomy during the times.

-When thinking about animal fossils, our mind usually goes on the pietrified bones of dinosaurs.
+When thinking about animal fossils, our mind usually goes on the petrified bones of dinosaurs.
 But dinosaurs in paleontology are extremely rare finds compared to other vertebrate groups, such as sea reptiles, Cenozoic mammals and fish.
 And yet, vertebrates as a whole are in turn only a very small part of the total.
 Indeed, more than 90% animal fossils that Earth left to us are from invertebrates.
 Some invertebrate groups like ammonites and trilobites are so common they're object of collection by many paleo fans; while it's unlikely dinosaur bones will receive this trade — although some trade of dinosaur bones do exist as well, but it's highly debated if it's a right thing to do, since dino fossils are such a rarity.
-The first eyes: Trilobites
+Crabs and pseudo-crabs: Prehistoric crustaceans and xiphosurans

 No other animal group has had a greater importance in paleontology than molluscs.
 Their fossils are extremely abundant, to the point that many rocky formations are mainly made of cemented mollusc shells.
-Among molluscs cephalopods deserve a mention apart, being much more evolved than the others.
+Among molluscs cephalopods deserve a mention apart, being much more "evolved" than the others.
 Together with arthropods, cephalopods are the extinct invertebrates you have more chances to see in media - at least, the documentary ones: you hardly can see a trilobite, an ammonite or a sea scorpion in Fictionland.
 If it happens, it would be a simple cameo, and good luck if the animal is mentioned.
-Ammon's horns: Ammonites
+Stony arrows: Belemnites and extinct octopuses and squid

 - In Prehistory, some odd-looking invertebrates were even closer relatives of us vertebrates than echinoderms themselves: graptolites and calcichordates (or homalozoans).
-Graptolites are among the most common fossils in the Paleozoic, and used as index fossils"alternatively to trilobites.
-They resembled floating waterplants, but the "plant" was not the whole organism.
+Graptolites are among the most common fossils in the Paleozoic, and used as index fossils alternatively to trilobites.
+They resembled floating water plants, but the "plant" was not the whole organism.
 They were colonial animals like modern corals, and the single individuals were actually inside the colony.
-Like brachiopods and crinoids, graptolites too were passive filter-feeders.
+Like brachiopods and crinoids, graptolites too were passive filter feeders.
 About calcichordates (remember, they are the carpoids above), they have been variably classified as primitive echinoderms, graptolite relatives, or even true chordates (that is, the group including tunicates + lancelets + vertebrates aka US).
-Calcichordates lived in the bottom seas, were movable animals (and bilaterally symmetrical unlike a typical echinoderm), with an armor and a sort of "tail". note However, one of the most depicted calcichordate, Cothurnocystis, lost the bilateral symmetry altogether for unexplicable reasons.
+Calcichordates lived in the bottom seas, were movable animals (and bilaterally symmetrical unlike a typical echinoderm), with an armor and a sort of "tail". note However, one of the most depicted calcichordate, Cothurnocystis, lost the bilateral symmetry altogether for inexplicable reasons.

 - This is a merciless law even in palaeontology.
 Only hard parts of the organisms' bodies usually fossilized: bones, shells, armors, jaws, teeth, and whatnot.
 Many modern invertebrate groups which haven't tough elements left little fossil record (if they did).
 For examples, most "worms" (annelids aka segmented worms, nematodes aka round worms, platyhelmintes aka flatworms, and many others) are virtually unknown in paleontology, and their evolution is only a guess.
 This is also true for coelenterates - that is, the cnidarians (jellyfish, sea anemones, hydrae, siphonophores) and the ctenophores (comb jellies).
 At least, the totally soft ones; fortunately, corals (which are also cnidarians) build tough external skeletons that fossilize well, and their extinct relatives are well-known since the start of the Paleozoic.
 The same about the unfamiliar bryozoans (moss animals), very similar but not related at all with corals but with the brachiopods.
 Finally, the enigmatic sponges (which many zoologist hardly consider real animals) are also frequent fossils.
 They too have had an inner "skeleton" made of limestone (and sometimes glass-like silicon or a horny material, but they usually don't fossilize); one extinct group of possible sponge relatives were the archaeocyathans.